New 2022 BMW X7 facelift spotted: price, specs and release date

 The X7 is BMW’s largest SUV, sitting above the X5 in the line-up and providing an alternative to models such as the Mercedes GLS.
 This new model is set to receive a few visual upgrades along with some new infotainment tech when it goes on sale, possibly in 2022.

-New BMW X7 design
+New BMW X7 facelift design

 This BMW X7 prototype is only wearing a small amount of camouflage, so don’t expect the new model to look radically different from today’s car.

-The camouflage on the rear hints that the taillights will also be changed, although probably not to the same extent as the radical new headlights.
+The camouflage on the rear hints that the taillights will also be changed, although probably not to the same extent as the new headlights.

-New BMW X7 interior
+New BMW X7 facelift interior and infotainment

 These come with a dual-screen system that features a 12.3-inch digital driver’s display and a 14.9-inch central touchscreen, melded together into one vast widescreen.

-New BMW X7 engines
+New BMW X7 facelift engines

 There’s also the possibility of a plug-in hybrid model using tech from the X5 xDrive45e.
-If BMW can improve the efficiency to allow a decent electric range on a single charge in the heavier model, the X7 could potentially get this powertrain as well.
+If BMW can improve the efficiency to allow a decent electric range on a single charge in the heavier model, the X7 could potentially get this setup as well.

-New BMW X7 price and release date
+New BMW X7 facelift price and release date

 The new BMW X7 is likely to arrive in 2022, which means you could see an official reveal at the end of 2021, or early next year.